blocrunx/Surfs_Up/README.md

 <img src="https://github.com/blocrunx/Surfs_Up/blob/master/img/dec.png" width="100" height="200" />

-In order to provide the investors with the most complete analysis possible, the following reccomendations are being made:
+In order to provide the investors with the most complete analysis possible, the following recommendations are being made:

 - Further analysis to examine precipitation elsewhere in the world.
-With this limited analysis it is clear that December has more precipitation relative to June, however, it does not necessarily mean December has particularly high precipitation.
+December has more precipitation relative to June, however, it is not clear whether December has particularly high precipitation.
-- Analysis of the precipitation patterns in the other ten months of the year.
+- Analysis of the precipitation patterns for the other ten months of the year.
-- Further analysis to examine the temperatures thoughout the year.
-This will help build a more complete revenue projection for each month.
+- Further analysis to examine the temperatures throughout the year will help build a more complete monthly revenue projection.
 - Analysis of local companies competing in the same market to identify whether the area can support another ice cream vendor.